JamesCalingo/sportventures/posts/2025-08-25_shubaseball.md

 ---

 [^1]: The College World Series is the NCAA's baseball championship event.
-[^2]: I actually went to a Northeastern Huskies game once, and there was a small merch table there.
-A large part of that was the fact that the stadium was several miles from campus in a residential part of another city entirely, though.
+[^2]: I actually went to a Northeastern Huskies baseball game once, and there was a small merch table there.
+A large part of that existing was the fact that the stadium was several miles from campus in a residential part of another city entirely, though.